sid-ee/concourse-pipeline-resource/README.md

 ## Source Configuration

-* `target`: URL of your concourse instance e.g. `https://my-concourse.com`.
+* `target`: *Optional.* URL of your concourse instance e.g. `https://my-concourse.com`.
-  If not specified, the resource defaults to the `ATC_EXTERNAL_URL` environment variable.
+  If not specified, the resource defaults to the `ATC_EXTERNAL_URL` environment variable, meaning it will always target the same concourse that created the container.

 * `username`: *Required.*  Basic auth username for logging in to Concourse.
   Basic Auth must be enabled on the Concourse installation.